 The Master of Science Nursing program builds on the baccalaureate nursing foundation, preparing professional nurse leaders as entry level family nurse practitioners, primary care adult-gerontology nurse practitioners, and nurse educators.
 Graduate scholarly inquiry based on theory and evidence-based competencies provides the foundation for fulfillment of professional standards and core competencies.

 - Two week residency required for advanced health assessment course

 - Faculty members bring current practice to the classroom

 - Nurse Practitioner: 41

 The Master’s Degree in Nursing Program is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington DC 20036, 202-887-6791.

-We are not accepting new students from Alabama, California, Kentucky, North Carolina, New York, New Mexico, and Oklahoma.
+We are not accepting new students from Alabama, California, Kentucky, New York, Oklahoma, Pennsylvania, South Dakota.